TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 1. You will notice that the Grant admin consent is grayed out
 ![alt text](brave_w3uDbOYeBk.gif)

-2. This is Because we currently lack administrative roles
+2. This is Because we currently lack administrative roles for our account.
+For this next step you will need a Global Admin.

 3. Ask a Global administrator to grant admin consent for you
 ![alt text](msedge_b9Xouwxtt7.gif)